Toni-d-e-v/-idena-win-node-updater/README.md

 ![Image of logo](https://github.com/Toni-d-e-v/-idena-win-node-updater/blob/master/download.jpg)

-This script will help you to update your Idena node if you run it as a remote node (not Built-in) on Windows 7/8/10.
+This script will help you to update your Idena node if you run it as a remote node (not Built-in) on Windows 7/8/10. and Debian Linux!

 Why would you run your Idena node as a remote node?